Talking To Your Child About COVID-19 (Coronavirus)

 - Keep what you say short and only give the information they need right then.

 ‘We are washing our hands more because of tiny, germs called a virus – when we wash our hands well, the germs can’t get passed around and make people poorly.’

-‘Nursery has closed so we all stay home and the germs can’t get passed around’
+‘We are all trying to stay home more so the germs can’t get passed around’

 When you have explained something ask them what they think about that –it might bring up more questions or they might have heard enough for now.
 Small children often need to talk about the same thing over and over this is how they learn to understand things.

 Their behaviour might show you they are struggling with the changes.
 You can help by naming the feelings you can see in them;